darcyai/darcyai/src/examples/audio_analysis/README.md

-# Darcy AI Examples

-This directory contains several examples that show how to use [Darcy AI](https://docs.darcy.ai).
+# Audio Analysis Sample Application

+This sample application is a good example of a custom input stream and a custom perceptor working together to extend Darcy AI to process audio in real time.

-## Run the examples
+## Run the example

-1. Set up your development environment:

-    * If you need to setup your macOS as a Darcy AI development environment, follow the [macOS Environment Setup Guide](https://docs.darcy.ai/docs/ai/local-setup/setup-macos/).

-2. Then run this command for each `.py` file in the `examples` folder to run the code:
+Use this command to run the main Python file which is the application code:

 ```
-python3 -u FILENAME.py
+python3 -u audio_analysis.py
 ```

+The other files are the TensorFlow AI model, custom Perceptor, and custom Input Stream that make the application possible.

 For more information about building with Darcy AI, see the [Build Guide](https://docs.darcy.ai/docs/guides/build/).